codenamephp/chef.cookbook.php/README.md

-# Chef Cookbook Apache2
+# Chef Cookbook PHP

-Cookbook to install apache2 as a wrapper coockbook for [Apache2][apache2_github]
+Cookbook to install php and apache2

 ## Requirements